 How much coursework is there involved when studying Business?

 The coursework involved in a Business degree is fairly minimal.
-That’s not to say that there isn’t it’s fair share of coursework every so often; however, the main focus is really on it’s exams and the learning you have from your course.
-The coursework and workload will vary depending on the university that you happen to be studying at too, as different curriculum will dictate more or less coursework than other universities.
+That’s not to say that there isn’t its fair share of coursework every so often; however, the main focus is really on it’s exams and what you learn on your course.
+The coursework and workload will vary depending on the university that you happen to be studying at too, as the different curriculums will dictate more or less coursework than other universities.
 The coursework you will have will be important too, but we recommend that while you should still prepare for coursework, that you do a lot of practice exams and that you focus more on the examination side of things rather than anything else.